February 25, 2013 by Paul Curtin

 To try and distract gamers from how bad everything else is, Gearbox has resorted to playing off the nostalgia factor and has thrown in a ton of fan service, such as Easter eggs, audio logs, and other hidden extras all relating to the previous films.
 If you’re not familiar with the series, you most likely won’t understand and/or care about anything you find, and you sure won’t have an incentive to go back looking for it again in a second playthrough.

 Adding to the list of tacked-on features, Gearbox has thrown in co-op that allows four players to play through the entire campaign together.
 Which is exactly what every survival horror action game needs these days, as many friends as possible to play alongside with.
-But unlike Dead Space 3 that ruined its survival horror feel but actually implemented co-op in a unique and fun way, Colonial Marine‘s co-op doesn’t allow players to take over the main characters; instead, it just adds extra generic marines into the squad.
+But unlike Dead Space 3 that ruined its survival horror feel by implementing co-op in a unique and fun way, Colonial Marine‘s co-op doesn’t allow players to take over the main characters; instead, it just adds extra generic marines into the squad.
 So you’ll still have your dimwitted A.I. companions that run ahead without you, but you’ll also have your friends, too, for even bigger clusterfucks during shootouts in tight spaces.

 The one and only good thing about Aliens: Colonial Marines is its multiplayer.
 It’s been rumored that Gearbox only worked on the game’s multiplayer and outsourced the campaign to other studios, which is highly believable when comparing the two modes.
 Multiplayer isn’t really anything new.
-If you’ve played Left 4 Dead, Dead Space 2, or the previous Aliens vs. Predator game, then you’ve already seen the basic concept.
+If you’ve played Left 4 Dead, Dead Space 2, or the previous Aliens vs. Predator games, then you’ve already seen the basic concept.
 The multiplayer pits human marines against xenomorphs in some very exciting battles, especially when playing the Escape mode.
 Just like L4D, humans use the same first-person perspective from the campaign and try to make it from checkpoint to checkpoint while the xenos take a third-person perspective and try to stop them.

 After Gearbox didn’t allow media to play on the xeno team at E3 last summer, I was a little worried that multiplayer might not be anywhere near as enjoyable as what we experienced when kicking the dev team’s ass as the marines.
-Surprisingly, the xeno controls actually work pretty well, not as good as other games like L4D and DS2, but still good enough to have fun.
-Each side also has custom loadouts and plenty of upgrades that help give an incentive to play longer, but the xenos all feel a bit too similar and it’s hard to justify playing the multiplayer rather than its older competition – even with Colonial Marines being so much newer, it’s just nowhere near as good.
+Surprisingly, the xeno controls actually work pretty well… not as good as other games like L4D and DS2, but still good enough to have fun.
+Each side also has custom loadouts and plenty of upgrades that help give an incentive to play longer, but the xenos all feel a bit too similar and it’s hard to justify playing the multiplayer rather than its older competition — even with Colonial Marines being so much newer, it’s just nowhere near as good.

 To be fair, Gearbox’s take on the Aliens series isn’t the worst game ever; it just feels half-assed and unfinished – similar to the last time Gearbox tried to unsuccessfully resurrect Duke Nukem from development hell.
 I was actually rooting for Colonial Marines and somewhat hyped after learning that Dead Space 3 had axed its similar competitive multiplayer mode.
 There are even some nice features such as a heartbeat sensor that helps add a little bit of tension to the gameplay, and while the multiplayer isn’t on the same level as its competition, it’s still something new for those who like asymmetrical competitive online modes.